e266cfd65ad46a67fc54b0efd38e40dd/Purple-theme/readme.md

 Setemote ~ Lets you pick any any bedwars emote to use

+ # Misc

+ Reload ~ Reloads vape

+ Timer ~ Changes your speed, gavrity based on a scale you pick

  # Exploits  / Funnis

 Scythe Disabler ~ Disable anticheat with scythe max speed around 60